Part of my large toenail on one foot has turned yellow over the last 6 months. My wife thinks it is a fungal nail infection.

 There are several factors that increase the risk of a fungal nail infection, such as wearing shoes that cause hot sweaty feet, or being in a humid environment; regular damage to the nail or skin and having poor health, or certain health conditions such as diabetes or psoriasis.
 If the infection is not treated, there is a chance it will spread to other nails.

 Fungal toenail infections are difficult to treat due to the hardness of the toenail.
 The infected nail looks thick and discoloured, perhaps white or yellowish.
 It may also be brittle or crumbly, and parts of the nail or even the whole nail may fall off.
 Other causes of brittle or crumbly nails could be psoriasis or under or over active thyroid.
-There is no appointment needed to call into Whelehans and our pharmacist can check your feet in our private consultation room and confirm if it is fungal nail infection.
+With no appointment needed, call into Whelehans where our pharmacist can check your feet in our private consultation room to assess whether if it is fungal nail infection.
 There is no charge for our pharmacist consultations.
-Our instore chiropodist James Pedley attends the pharmacy on Tuesdays and Thursdays.
-Call us at 044 9334591 to book a chiropodist appointment.

 This article is shortened to fit within Newspaper space limits.
-More detailed information and leaflets is available in Whelehans
+More detailed information and leaflets is available in store at Whelehans